-WHY WE LIKE IT: A fully padded high back executive office chair with a 3.5-inch height adjustment and tilt-rock support, along with padded armrests, making it one of the best white ergonomic office chairs.
+WHY WE LIKE IT: A fully padded high-back executive office chair with a 3.5-inch height adjustment and tilt-rock support, along with padded armrests, making it one of the best white ergonomic office chairs.

 A white office chair can be pretty, but it takes more than a “highly Instagrammable” office chair to make it worth the investment.
 We like the AmazonBasics high-back office chair because, in addition to being available in white, we like that it offers plenty of support.
 We think that it’s one of the best white ergonomic office chairs thanks to the fully padded design.
-And we also like that the lower seat height adjustment range from 16.5 to 20 inches makes it ideal for shorter individuals.
+And we also like that the lower seat height adjustment range from 16.5 to 20 inches making it ideal for shorter individuals.

 Related: If you are still undecided, check the best standing desk chairs.

 Although this chair is made from faux leather, we do like that if white isn’t your thing, there are two other colors you can select.
 As is common with high-back chairs like this, you’ll get 360-degree swivel support and fixed padded armrests.
 We also like that this chair can support up to 275 pounds.
 Compared to other chairs we researched, this is on the somewhat lower end but should be ideal for a wide range of users.
 You will find a larger weight capacity in any of the best office stability chairs.